paulmskim/react-reddit-posts-demo/README.md

 # React Reddit Posts Demo

 A Reddit posts demo made with React.
 This demo features async calls to fetch Reddit posts from 4 different Subreddits.
+PostCSS and cssnext were used for styles.

 ## Getting started